Hormone Replacement Therapy For Men

 What Is Involved with Hormone Replacement Treatment and When Will I Feel Better?

 You will need to have blood work performed before your initial consultation with the Doctor.

 If you are found to be a good candidate for hormone replacement, then testosterone pellets will be placed into your upper buttocks through a small stab wound.
 The area is first numbed with local anesthetic.
 It is a virtually painless procedure.

 You will then need your blood levels tested every 3 months to check if the dosage is accurate, and would come back every 4 -5 months for new pellet placement.

 You will notice an increase in energy in about a month, as well as an increased sex drive.
 An increase in muscle mass will take 6-8 months to start to notice.
 Sometimes, you may not start feeling better and see an improvement with many of your symptoms until after your second pellet treatment.

-Are There Any Side Effects of Testosterone Replacement?
+Are There Any Side Effects of Hormone Replacement?

-There are a few side effects that can occur with testosterone replacement.
+There are a few side effects that can occur with hormone replacement.
 It can cause a decrease in sperm count, but this would return to normal once treatment was stopped.